augustocdias/dotfiles/README.md

 Install [brew](https://brew.sh)

-To generate the dumb: `brew bundle dump`
+To generate the dump: `brew bundle dump`

 To install from the bundle: `brew bundle install`

 ## iTerm2